 Stay right here for our final news roundup and information overload.

-All right, news roundup and information overload hour, toll-free.
+All right, news roundup and information overload hour.

-Our numbers 800-941 Sean, if you want to be a part of the program.
+Toll-free, our numbers 800-941-Sean, if you want to be a part of the program.

-Thankfully, law enforcement sources now have identified the suspect in Saturday's Deadly Mall shooting in Allen, Texas.
+Thankfully, law enforcement sources now have identified the suspect in Saturday's deadly mall shooting in Allen, Texas.

 Eight dead, several others injured.

-The suspect's age address vehicle matches the description of details that law enforcement had provided.
+The suspect's age, address, vehicle matches the description of details that law enforcement had provided.

-And then, of course, the predictable, oh, it's the guns, it's the guns, it's the guns debate uh happens.
+And then, of course, the predictable, oh, it's the guns, it's the guns, it's the guns debate happens.

-He's gonna win this district.
+He's going to win this district.

 Absolutely.